-On this subject, "The Substance of the Mind," Herbert Spencer used these words, "No amount of that which we call intelligence, however transcendent, can grasp such knowledge," He does not deny that the mind is a substance; he only says we can not understand that substance.
+On this subject, "The Substance of the Mind," Herbert Spencer used these words, "No amount of that which we call intelligence, however transcendent, can grasp such knowledge."
+He does not deny that the mind is a substance; he only says we can not understand that substance.
 But he says the same thing of matter,-that we cannot appreciate the substance of matter, and that in one case as in the other, the ultimate must remain absolutely unknown."
-We will here say that the mind and soul are two different words for the same thing; namely, the conscious ego-the immortal part of man, as abstracted from the decomposable, man, as abstracted from the decomposable, physiological body.
-But Spencer is with us this far, namely, that the mind or soul is a thinking material substance, and whereof he uses these words: "Were we compelled to choose between the alternative of translating mental phenomena, into physical phenomena, or of translating physical phenomena into mental phenomena, the latter would seem the more acceptable of the would seem the more acceptable of the
+We will must remain absolutely unknown."
+We will here say that the mind and soul are two different words for the same thing; namely, the conscious ego-the immortal part of man, as abstracted from the coomposable, physiological body.
+But Spender is with us this far, namely, that the mind or soul is a thinking material substance, and whereof he uses these words: "Were we compelled to choose between the alternative of translating mental phenomena, into physical phenomena, into physical phenomena, into physical phenomena, into physical phenomena. lating mental phenomena, into physical phenomena, or of translating physical phenomena into mental phenomena, the latter would seem the more acceptable of the

-To this doctrine that the soul is a conscious material substance with an immortal, self-maintaining identity, there are opposed two classes of people; one is the ultramaterialists who believe the mind is the product of only physiological organization, and that when our body decomposes our mind goes out like the flame of a lamp; and the other class, who believe like Descartes, Malebranch, Jonathan Edwards, and their followers, including the religious sects in general, that the soul is simple consciousness without any substance-in other words that the immortal personality of man is only an identity of pure abstract ideas, like memory, and that this idealogy is linked with the body by the mere arbitrary act of find.
+To this doctrine that the soul is a conscious material substance with an immortal, self-maintaining identify, there are opposed two classes of people; one is the ultrama-terialists who believe the mind is the product of only physiological organization, and that when our body decomposes our mind goes out like the flame of a lamp; and the other class, who believe like Descartes, Malebranch, Jonathan Edwards, and their followers, including the religious sects in general, that the soul is simple consciousness without any substance-in other words that the immortal personality of man is only an identity of pure abstract ideas, like memory, and that this idealogy is linked with the body by the mere arbitrary act of

-Let us take this middle ground that neither is the physiological body the immediate organ of the mind, nor is the mind or soul pure idealism, but rather that sentient life is the original quality of the atomic substance from which the universe has been constructed, the cosmos, or God himself; that it is "thinking matter" as exself; that it is "thinking matter" as expressed by Diogenes, Democritus, Voltaire and others, personalized into man by the act of bodily birth and growth (in the image of God created he him); that it becomes immortal by its own love of life and the natural indestructibility of matter, which two principles are joined in one original monad.
+Let us take this middle ground that neither is the physiological body the im-mediate organ of the mind, nor is the mind or soul pure idealism, but rather that sentient life is the original quality of the atomic substance from which the universe has been constructed, the cosmos, or God him-self; that it is "thinking matter" as expressed by Diogenes, Democritus, Voltaire and others, personalized into man by the act of bodily birth and growth (in the image of God created he him); that it becomes immertal by its own love of life and the natural indestructibility of matter, which two principles are joined in one original monad.